TarsCloud/TarsprotocolProxy/README.en.md

 1. Forwarding access as tars protocol;
 2. Transparent forwarding for TARS requests across IDC.

-In addition to supporting basic protocol forwarding, TarsprotocolProxy also provides IP authorization for the called service and interface.
+In addition to supporting basic protocol forwarding, ProtocolProxyServer also provides IP authorization for the called service and interface.

 ## <a id='chapter-2'></a>Principle